EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ![NGINX via Cluster IP](kubernetes/nginx-via-cluster-ip.png)

 Another way is by using the "NodePort".
 Remember that the "NodePort" specifies the port in which the service will be available on every node of the cluster.
 With our current microk8s setup, our own machine is a node in the cluster.
-So, we can also access the nginx that's running in our kubernetes cluster using `localhost:30080`. `30080` is given by the `spec.ports[0].nodePort` field in the service configuration file from before.
+So, we can also access the NGINX that's running in our kubernetes cluster using `localhost:30080`. `30080` is given by the `spec.ports[0].nodePort` field in the service configuration file from before.
 Try it out:

 ![NGINX via NodePort](kubernetes/nginx-via-nodeport.png)